 Broadband and Technology Access

-Switching to virtual education may be one method to reduce the spread of coronavirus, but this move also can cause challenges for students who are not able to access internet-based education.
-Indeed, some of the challenges around remote-based learning (including internet and device access) have led schools to truncate their school year.
+Switching to virtual education may be one method to reduce the spread of coronavirus, but this move can also cause challenges for students who are not able to access internet-based education.
+Indeed, some of the challenges around remote-based learning (including internet and device access) led schools to truncate their school year.
 In recognition of increased reliance on internet access for many students participating in online learning, some internet service providers have altered their policies, raised internet connection speeds and eliminated data caps; however, some programs for discounted hotspots are set to expire over the next few months.
-For additional information on virtual or remote instruction, consult this section of the resource.
+For additional information on virtual or remote instruction, consult the Remote/Virtual/E-learning section of this resource.

 The Federal Communications Commission extended the Keep Americans Connected Initiative through June 30.
 The FCC asked broadband and telephone service providers, and trade associations, to take the Keep Americans Connected Pledge.
 So far, more than 750 companies and associations have signed the pledge.
 The pledge includes a commitment to not terminate service of any individual or small business unable to pay their bills, to waive late fees, and to open Wi-Fi hotspots for individuals in need of internet access.
 Additional FCC efforts can be found here.